codefresh-io/docs.codefresh.io/_docs/pipelines/images.md

 ---
-title: "Viewing Images in CSDP"
+title: "Viewing Images in Codefresh"
 description: ""
 group: pipelines
 toc: true
 ---

 Building Docker images is one of the most basic requirements for creating Delivery Pipelines.
-Once you create an image, push the image to a registry, and report it to CSDP, image information is continually updated in the CSDP UI.
+Once you create an image, push the image to a registry, and report it to Codefresh, image information is continually updated in the Codefresh UI.

-### Requirements for images in CSDP
+### Requirements for images in Codefresh
-Complete the mandatory steps to see your images in CSDP.
+Complete the mandatory steps to see your images in Codefresh.
 Each step has links to examples in the Codefresh Hub for Argo.

 1. (Mandatory) Build the Docker image, and push the image to any registry.
   See [Create a Docker image using Kaniko](https://codefresh.io/argohub/workflow-template/kaniko){:target="\_blank"}.
 1. (Optional) Enrich image information with annotations and metadata.
-  For Git and Jira image enrichment examples, see [CSDP-metadata image enrichment](https://codefresh.io/argohub/workflow-template/CSDP-metadata){:target="\_blank"}.
+  For Git and Jira image enrichment examples, see [Codefresh-metadata image enrichment](https://codefresh.io/argohub/workflow-template/CSDP-metadata){:target="\_blank"}.
-1. (Mandatory) Report image information to CSDP.
+1. (Mandatory) Report image information to Codefresh.
   See the [report-image-info](https://github.com/codefresh-io/argo-hub/blob/main/workflows/codefresh-csdp/versions/0.0.6/docs/report-image-info.md){:target="\_blank"} example.

-### Image views in CSDP
+### Image views in Codefresh
-* In the CSDP UI, go to [Images](https://g.codefresh.io/2.0/images){:target="\_blank"}.
+* In the Codefresh UI, go to [Images](https://g.codefresh.io/2.0/images){:target="\_blank"}.

 Image views are layered to show three levels of data:
 * Repository and application deployment